njbannister15/RuvonInference/docs/part4-article.md

 *Standing up a GPT-2 API in 24 hours: Building our first HTTP inference server*

 Part 4 marked a pivotal transformation in our educational inference engine journey.
-We took our command-line inference engine and wrapped it in a **production-ready HTTP API** with queue-based processing.
-Suddenly, our GPT-2 model went from a developer tool to something that looks and feels like a real product.
+We took our command-line inference engine and wrapped it in an HTTP API with queue-based processing.

 ## The Product Surface Problem

-After three parts of building solid foundations - tokenization, generation, and KV-cache optimization - we had a powerful inference engine.
-But there was one problem: **investors don't curl into terminal applications**.
+After three parts of building solid foundations - tokenization, generation, and KV-cache optimization - we have a simple engine.

-To demonstrate real product potential, we needed to transform our CLI tool into something that could serve multiple users over HTTP, with the kind of queue-based processing that makes production applications scalable and reliable.
+To demonstrate real product potential, we needed to transform our CLI tool into something that could serve multiple users over HTTP, with the kind of queue-based processing that makes production applications scalable.

 ## Building the FastAPI Server

-The solution was FastAPI - Python's modern, fast web framework.
+Enter FastAPI - Python's modern, fast web framework.
 In just a few hours, we built a complete API server with:

 ### Core Endpoints